Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 Overall, Tim Couch was a bust of a No. 1 draft pick, and one of the biggest busts of all-time.
 At the same time, Couch was never in a position to succeed in Cleveland, and his career ended very early due to injury.
 The guy was bruised and battered to the tune of 166 sacks in 62 NFL games.
 Browns fans even cheered when he suffered a concussion in 2002 and was still lying on the field, which brought him to tears after the game.

 I know it seems like I’m making excuses for him, but time and seeing so much terrible quarterback play in Cleveland has really softened my stance on Couch.
 He put up numbers that were comparable to most of the other quarterbacks on this list, and he did it with the worst talent around him.
-Taking all of this into consideration, I bumped him up from No. 3 in 2010 to No. 1 this year.
+Taking all of this into consideration, the second quarterback chronologically on this list is the best that I have seen in Cleveland since 1999.

 Couch also did something that nobody else on this list has done: lead his team to the playoffs.
 He was far from a great quarterback, and probably not even a decent quarterback.
 Unfortunately, these rankings are not determined by which quarterback was better than the others: rather, it is decided by who was less bad.